pajarorrojo/es-theme-PlayStation-X/README.md

 - Lio, for posting the theme on batocera's official list and making it known to the community : https://github.com/lbrpdx
 - Snapouille and Soaresden, for helping with French translation
 - Janderson for helping with Portuguese translation
+- Nexusone and their indomitable ARRM scraping software, which I recommend to keep your media collections always up to date. (http://jujuvincebros.fr/telechargements2/file/10-arrm-another-recalbox-roms-manager)
 - To the entire batocera team, members and contributors, for making and incredible piece of software and a truly open community

-- Some media files like backgrounds or logos have been selected from the default Carbon theme by @f.caruso
+- Some media files like system backgrounds, consoles or logos have been selected from the default Carbon theme by @f.caruso
-- Nexusone and their indomitable ARRM scraping software, which I recommend to keep your media collections always up to date. (http://jujuvincebros.fr/telechargements2/file/10-arrm-another-recalbox-roms-manager)

 Youtube Channel:
 https://www.youtube.com/channel/UC8wfrj_tIeX73ICtk7RVgSA